 Davie, FL 33317

-Prospective international students may enroll and attend classes at one of the Broward Technical Centers.
+Prospective international students may enroll and attend classes at one of the Broward Technical Colleges.
 Please click here for more information on the admission process.

 Q : How do I apply for financial aid?

 A : The student, and/or parents of a dependent student submits a FAFSA application (Free Application for Federal Student Aid) to the application processor, or on-line at http://www.fafsa.ed.gov.

 Q : How long does the process take?

 A : Normally about four to six weeks if you mail your application.
 If you apply online, processed applications are available in 2 weeks.
 You should apply as early as possible.
 If you apply online, be sure to complete your application with an electronic signature and PIN#.
 Apply for your PIN# at www.pin.ed.gov.
 The School Code for McFatter Technical College is 030036.

 Q : How will I know how much aid I qualify for?

 A : Upon completion of your Financial Aid file you will be given an award letter stating the type of aid, amount, and conditions of your award.

 Q : Do I have to pay my fees up front?

 A : Yes, unless there is eligibility for financial aid.
 McFatter Technical College does not have a payment plan.